paulxflin/aosta/README.md

 ## License
 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/#)

-License TLDR: You are allowed to read, write, and share, but not permitted to make a copy for private business customers, i.e. the products you create must be open to public.
-You are allowed to fork, modify, and build your own automated trader on top of AOSTA.
+Legal Statement: You are allowed to read, write, and share, but not permitted to make a copy for private business customers, i.e. the products you create must be open to public.
+You are allowed to fork, modify, and build your own automated trader on top of AOSTA for personal use, including for profit purposes.
+All intellectual rights for the original software belongs jointly to Paul Lin and The School of Moderne Society, incorporated through Stripe in Delaware, July 2022.